BalaDhinesh/Accelerating_Standard_and_Modified_AES128/README.md

 # Accelerating the Advanced Encryption Standard Algorithm and Implementing Modified AES Algorithm
+To accelerate the AES algorithm on FPGA and compare the speedup with both AES and Modified AES algorithms.

 ## Deliverables Aimed
 - Accelerating the AES (Advanced Encryption Standard) and Modified AES algorithms on FPGA.
 Implementation using Verilog (including Test benches).